manuelinilo/aaxis_test/README.md

 ## Details

-This project consist on a simple products API with follows API RESTful standards.
+This project consist on a simple products API with follows API REST standards.

 Endpoint ***/products***: